CaringCaribou/caringcaribou/README.md

 Detailed information on the [send-module](https://github.com/CaringCaribou/caringcaribou/blob/master/documentation/send.md).

-### CAN.Action.py
+### can_actions.py
-This is the daddy of all classes.
-Imported by all other modules.
-Abstraction for all access to the CAN bus
+This is the daddy of all shared module functionality.
+Imported by all modules.
+Provides abstraction for access to the CAN bus, CAN bruteforce engines etc.

 ## Hardware requirements
 Some sort of interface towards an automotive bus that is compatible with socketCAN (http://elinux.org/CAN_Bus#CAN_Support_in_Linux).